Codecademy/docs/content/uiux/concepts/fitts-law/fitts-law.md

 ---
 Title: 'Fitts Law'
+Description: '
-Description: 'Fitts law: movement time to a target is a function of the distance to and size of the target'
+Fitts' law states that the time taken to move to a target is determined by both the distance to the target and the size of the target.'
 Subjects:
   - 'Developer Tools'
   - 'Mobile Development'